jmkristian/pack-it-forms/README.md

 --------------------------------

 Opening a message in OutPost
 should result in a new browser window containing the filled out message form.
-Since you are viewing the contents of a previously sent message the form controls are all read-only so that the data is not accidentally modified.
-The button bar has a blue color to give another visible clue that the form is being viewed rather than being created.
+If you're viewing a previously sent message, the form fields are all read-only and the button bar has a different color.
 The browser tab or window can be closed when viewing of the message is complete.

 Note that pack-it-forms is used to replicate the paper forms used in the manual process and for ICS-213 derived forms the sender and